 |29.4 g |

 |Fibre||1.8 g ||7.2 g |

 This pilaff contains 1½ portions of vegetables per person.
 Serve it with a green salad to make this up to 2 of your 5 a day.
 It also provides ¼ of your fibre needs for the day due to the wide variety of vegetables.

-Basmati rice - this is low in glycaemic index so helps to keep your blood sugars, energy levels and mood stable.
+Basmati rice is gluten free, so it is a great meal staple for those with coeliac disease.
+It also has a low glycaemic index, so helps to keep your blood sugars, energy levels and mood stable.

-Homemade chicken stock - this is basically bone broth, so made by cooking the bones of a chicken carcass in water.
-This is a better option than a stock cube as it provides some protein and potassium, and you can control the salt content.
+This is essentially bone broth and made by cooking the bones of a chicken carcass in water.
+This can sometimes be a better option than a stock cube as it provides some of the protein from the meat, and you can control the salt content.

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 Patient Platform Limited has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.